Price–earnings ratio: Interpretation

-As the ratio of a stock (share price) to a flow (earnings per share), the P/E ratio has the units of time.
-It can be interpreted as the amount of time over which the company would need to sustain its current earnings in order to make enough money to pay back the current share price.
-While the P/E ratio can in principle be given in terms of any time unit, in practice it is essentially always implicitly reported in years, with the unit of "years" rarely indicated explicitly.
-(This is the convention followed in this article.)

 The price/earnings ratio (PER) is the most widely used method for determining whether shares are "correctly" valued in relation to one another.
 But the PER does not in itself indicate whether the share is a bargain.
-The PER depends on the market’s perception of the risk and future growth in earnings.
+The PER depends on the market's perception of the risk and future growth in earnings.
 A company with a low PER indicates that the market perceives it as higher risk or lower growth or both as compared to a company with a higher PER.
-The PER of a listed company’s share is the result of the collective perception of the market as to how risky the company is and what its earnings growth prospects are in relation to that of other companies.
-Investors use the PER to compare their own perception of the risk and growth of a company against the market’s collective perception of the risk and growth as reflected in the current PER.
+The PER of a listed company's share is the result of the collective perception of the market as to how risky the company is and what its earnings growth prospects are in relation to that of other companies.
+Investors use the PER to compare their own perception of the risk and growth of a company against the market's collective perception of the risk and growth as reflected in the current PER.
 If investors believe that their perception is superior to that of the market, they can make the decision to buy or sell accordingly.